Nonlinear Randomized Urn Models: a Stochastic Approximation Viewpoint: Applications

-\item If $\alpha>1$, then $h$ has a unique zero $y^*\in I^*$ or $ODE_h$ has two attractive equilibrium points in $I^*$ (as we have established in Section~\ref{sec:bound}).
+\item $(b)$ If $\alpha>1$, then $h$ has a unique zero $y^*\in I^*$ or $ODE_h$ has two attracting equilibrium points in $I^*$ (as we have established in Section~\ref{sec:bound}).
 Thus, the stochastic recursive procedure $a.s.$ converges to one of the possible limit values. \end{theo}

 {\bf Proof.} By the same arguments like in Section~\ref{sec:bound}, $\Tr(Y_n)$ satisfies~(\ref{ASTrace}), therefore Proposition~\ref{ThmCvxTrace} holds.
 Consequently, $\widetilde{Y}_n$ lies in a compact of $\R_+$, thus